viclortz/omega_wifi_bootstrap/README.md

 http://www.welivesecurity.com/2016/10/24/10-things-know-october-21-iot-ddos-attacks/

 So, why were all these devices shipped with well-known default passwords?
-There are many reasons, but the most significant factors are that more secure alternatives are difficult to deploy with headless devices and are too expensive and/or too difficult for most consumers to use.
+There are many reasons.
+More secure alternatives face significant deployment obstacles on headless devices and can be too expensive and/or too difficult for many consumers to use.
+However, the success of recent attacks represents a crisis of sorts to the emerging IoT community.
 The industry is moving forward to fill this gap, and many solutions have been proposed and are being deployed.
 This project represents one such approach.
 My purpose in releasing this code is to advocate for solutions having similar characteristics, considering this example as a kind of software pattern.

 Although the overall approach is generic, this particular project uses the impressive Onion Omega (and Omega2) device.
 The Omega